grafana/mimir/docs/sources/helm-charts/mimir-distributed/_index.md

 # Grafana mimir-distributed Helm chart documentation

-The mimir-distributed Helm chart for Grafana Mimir and Grafana Enterprise Metrics allows you to configure, install, and upgrade Grafana Mimir or Grafana Enterprise Metrics within a Kubernetes cluster.
+The mimir-distributed Helm chart for Grafana Mimir and Grafana Enterprise Metrics (GEM) allows you to configure, install, and upgrade Grafana Mimir or Grafana Enterprise Metrics within a Kubernetes cluster.

 {{< section menuTitle="true" >}}